 Kidney stones are made of salts and minerals in the urine that stick together to form small “pebbles.”
 They are usually painless while they remain in the kidney.
 But they can cause severe pain when small pieces leave the kidney and travel through the narrow tubes (ureters) to the bladder.
-Our specialists can help to determine if you would benefit from pain medication and if your stone can be passed through your system or if you would require other treatments.
+Our specialists can help determine if you would benefit from pain medication, if your stone can pass through your system, or if you would require other treatments.

 Diagnosing and Treating Urologic Cancers in Men and Women

-Kidney cancer happens when abnormal cells grow out of control in one or both of the kidneys.
+Kidney cancer happens when abnormal cells grow out of control in one or both kidneys.
 Our specialists will do tests to see if the cancer is in the kidney only or has spread to other parts of the body.
 Your treatment options will depend on the size of the tumor and whether it has spread.
-Our team will help to create a personalize a treatment plan that is best for you.
+Our team will help create a personalized treatment plan that is best for you.

 While most men with prostate cancer have no symptoms, prostate cancer can be found during a regular checkup using a combination of a blood test called a PSA and a digital rectal exam.
 It’s important to catch this type of cancer in its early stages when it’s easier to treat.

 Men’s Health Urology and Procedures